jonkrohn/ML-foundations/README.md

 * Signing up for Jon Krohn's [email newsletter via his homepage](https://www.jonkrohn.com/)
 * Or, remembering to check for updates on his [talks page](https://www.jonkrohn.com/talks)

+#### Notebooks

+All code is provided within Jupyter notebooks [in this directory](https://github.com/jonkrohn/DLTFpT/blob/master/notebooks/).

+These notebooks are intended for use within the (free) [Colab cloud environment](https://colab.research.google.com).
+However, if you're keen to run them locally, you're welcome to do so (for the Jupyter uninitiated, check out [the installation instructions here](https://github.com/jonkrohn/DLTFpT/tree/master/installation) for guidance).

 #### Content Covered

 The *Machine Learning Foundations* series provides a comprehensive overview of all of the foundational subjects -- mathematics, statistics, and computer science -- that underlie contemporary machine learning approaches, including deep learning and other artificial intelligence techniques.